TheOnly8Z/combine_evo/README.md

 - Compared to the AR2, the weapon is more accurate, but has slower bursts and a lower capacity.
 - The underbarrel shotgun does the same damage as the SPAS-12 with bigger spread.

-**AR2**: Some Eastern Elites still use the standard issue pulse rifle.
-They can fire balls just like regular Elites, but will not throw grenades.

 **External Bodyplates**: Eastern Elites wear external armor on their thighs and left shoulder.

 **Blast Knuckle**: An impact grenade delivered in fist form.
 Initially a last-ditch attempt to kill a Zombine, Eastern Elites quickly discovered how survivable this suicidal maneuver is, and informally formalized it into their doctrine.
 However, survival is far from guaranteed.